 - More of the Best Salad Recipes

-- 1 (14-ounce) can small artichoke hearts in water, drained
+- 1 (14-ounce) can of small artichoke hearts in water, drained

-- 1 (14-ounce) can hearts of palm, cut into medium chunks, drained
+- 1 (14-ounce) can of hearts of palm, cut into medium chunks, drained

-- 1 head butter lettuce, rinsed, dried and chopped
+- 1-2 heads of butter lettuce, rinsed, dried, and chopped

 - 3 tablespoons champagne vinegar